mozilla/ichnaea/docs/calculation.rst

 There's two general approaches to calculate positions from signal sources, without the cooperation of the signal sources or mobile networks.

-1. Determine the location of signal sources from observations, then compare / trilaterate user locations.
+1. Determine the location of signal sources from :term:`observations`, then compare / trilaterate user locations.

 2. Generate signal fingerprints for a fine-grained grid of the world.
    Find best match for a observed fingerprint.